-Storage: Any computing hardware that is used for storing, porting, and extracting data files and objects, including temporary and permanent storage of information (SSD, HDD, RAM).
-Display assembly: Main display panel.
+Brand name: The name or sign, including but not limited to a trademark or company name, used to identify, amongst users and customers, the manufacturer or seller of a product.
+Storage: any computing hardware that is used for storing, porting and extracting data files and objects, including temporarily and permanently storage of information.
+E.g. (SSD, HDD, RAM).

-All batteries: Defined as all batteries with one or more cells that are installed in the product.
 System board: Also referred to as the motherboard.